lskatz/SneakerNet/docs/SneakerNetOutput.md

 # SneakerNet Output

-SneakerNet creates a subdirectory `SneakerNet` in the input folder.
+SneakerNet creates a subdirectory `SneakerNet/` in the input folder.
 In this document, this subfolder will be referred to as `SneakerNet/`.
 This document describes those files.